biocorecrg/RNAseq_course_2019/docs/module1.md

 |from Wikipedia|

-RNA sequencing, aka RNA-seq, is a technique that allows to detect and quantify RNA molecules within biological samples by using next-generation sequencing (NGS).
-This technology is used to analyze the transcriptome by revealing
+RNA sequencing, aka RNA-Seq, is a technique that allows to detect and quantify RNA molecules within biological samples by using next-generation sequencing (NGS).
+This technology is used to analyze RNA by revealing
-* gene/transcript expression;
+* RNA/gene/transcript expression;
 * alternatively spliced transcripts;
 * gene fusion and SNPs;
-* post-translational modification;
+* post-translational modification.

 Other technologies for assessing RNA expression are Northern Blot [1], real-time PCR [2] and hybridization-based  microarrays [3].

-RNA-seq can be performed on
+RNA-Seq can be performed using
-* mRNA transcripts (by performing polyA enrichment of cellular RNA);
-* total RNA; in this case a content of ribosomal RNA is very high;
+* total RNA (in this case the content of ribosomal RNA is about 80%);
 * rRNA depleted RNA (after removing ribosomal RNA);
+* mRNA transcripts (by performing polyA enrichment of RNA);
 * small RNA, such as miRNA, tRNA (by selecting the size of RNA molecules; e.g., < 100 nt);
-* RNA molecules transcribed at a specific moment (ribosomal profiling);
+* RNA molecules transcribed at a specific time (ribosomal profiling);
 * specific RNA molecules (via hybridization with probes complementary to desired transcripts).

-Depending on the technology and the protocol, RNA-seq can produce
+Depending on the technology and the protocol, RNA-Seq can produce
 * single-end short reads (50-450 nt), which are useful for gene expression quantification (mainly **Illumina**, but also **Ion Torrent** and **BGISEQ**);
 * paired-end reads (2 x 50-250 nt), which are useful for detecting splicing events and refinement of transcriptome annotation;
-* stranded or unstranded sequencing reads; the former allows detection of antisense molecules or genes in both 5' and 3' direction, the latter is sometimes used when very little amount of RNA is available.
 * single long reads (**PACBio** or **Nanopore**), which are used for the de novo identification of new transcripts and improving transcriptome assembly.

-## mRNA sequencing (Illumina)
+## mRNA-Seq protocol (Illumina)
-RNA is isolated and converted to cDNA by using a polyT adapter that binds to the polyA tail.
-In this way non poly-adenylated transcripts like rRNA, tRNA and the majority of long ncRNAs are excluded from the reaction. cDNA molecules are then fragmented, indexed with a hexamer or octamer barcode (so that cDNA from different samples can be pooled into a single lane for multiplexed sequencing), amplified by PCR and sequenced.
-The output of RNA-seq is then demultiplexed yielding either one fastq-file per sample (for single-end protocol) or two fastq-files per sample (for paired-end protocol).

 |RNASeq protocol|